 Gym / Rec Center

-Visit the school’s gym or student recreational center and see if they have a good space, or extra health amenities, such as tennis courts, swimming pools, a track, or a weight rooms.
-Check what they hours are, and find out if there are specific requirements to use the facilities.
+Visit the school’s gym or student recreational center and see if they have a good space, or extra health amenities, such as tennis courts, swimming pools, a track, or weight rooms.
+Check what the hours are, and find out if there are specific requirements to use the facilities.